jeswin/retransmit-documentation/docs/prism/getting-started.md

           }}}}}};
 ```

 The example above receives a request at the url '/dashboard' and passes it on to account service and messaging service.
-Once responses are received, retransmit will merge the results and send the final response back to the client.
+Once responses are received, Prism will merge the results and send the final response back to the client.
 For instance, if accountservice returned `{ "name": "batman" }` and messaging service returned `{ "messages": 10 }` the final response will be `{ "name": "batman", "messages": 10 }`.

 ### Headers, Cookies and Request Body